 Always go with whatever type of flooring you think will work the best for you and your pet.
 Now, some people are pretty handy with repairs around the home but sometimes in doing handy work around the house, there’s the potential of running into bigger issues that you were unaware of.
 This is especially the case with flooring installations.

-Unless you’re working to become a professional contractor specializing in flooring, the risk is much higher than the reward and it’s going to be much safer to have your pet-friendly flooring installed by a licensed professional.
+Unless you’re working to become a professional contractor specializing in flooring, the risk is much higher than the reward and it’s going to be much safer to have your flooring in your ideal pet friendly home installed by a licensed professional.

 Kitchen and food

-Just like with children, you’ll want to keep harmful chemicals out of reach of your pets.
+Just like with children, in your pet friendly home you’ll want to keep harmful chemicals out of reach of your pets.
 But did you know that there are some foods that you should keep out of their reach as well?
 Dogs and cats don’t know what foods are harmful to them, and many of the same things are harmful to both dogs and cats.

 Foods toxic for both dogs and cats